reterry-project/reterry-project.github.io/README.md

-reTerry is a project dedicated to reverse-engineer "Terry Engine" based programs.
+reTerry is a project dedicated to decompile "Terry Engine" Adobe Flash games.

+This is a one man project, so be patient as these things take time!

 [Ethos](/ethos) - [YouTube](/yt)